likhit99/teched2025-AD168/README.md

 It also introduces about creation of Process Variants to create a process with preconfigured settings.
 For example, a process variant has most of the mappings already defined and the line of business expert only needs to add a few more to finalize the process.

+## Usecase

+We will take the typical Purchase Order Approval Process which will involve the following steps :
+1) Submit Purchase Requisition
+2) Calculate Total price of all items
+3) Determine Approver
+4) Department Approval
+5) Finance/Legal Approvals
+6) Procurement Approvals
+7) CEO/CFO Approval
+8) Send Notification for Purchase Order creation

 ## Requirements

 The requirements to follow the exercises in this repository are :<br>